cosmincarac/Design-Study-of-an-Electrical-Machine/README.md

 # Design Study of an Electrical Machine for the U.S. Department of Energy FreedomCAR 2020 project

-<h2>Intro <h2>
+Intro <h2>

-This project represents my Final Year University Project, where I designed a high performance electric motor, which met the U.S. Department of Energy FreedomCAR 2020 project targets.
+<h1>This project represents my Final Year University Project, where I designed a high performance electric motor, which met the U.S. Department of Energy FreedomCAR 2020 project targets.